mattermost/docs/source/deployment/mobile-app-deployment.rst

     **Note:** Mattermost only supports the AppConfig standard.
 It does not support app wrapping.
 Use app wrapping at your own risks.

-There are `some great articles <https://www.computerworld.com/article/3209907/app-wrapping-the-key-to-more-secure-mobile-app-management.html>`_ defining AppConfig and app wrapping, let us take a look at AppConfig first.
+Here is `a great article  <https://www.computerworld.com/article/3209907/app-wrapping-the-key-to-more-secure-mobile-app-management.html>`_ defining AppConfig and app wrapping, let us take a look at AppConfig first.

 AppConfig
 ---------